JassReyes/JassReyes/README.md

 - 👋 Hi, I’m @JassReyes
 - 👀 I’m interested in create, innovate and contrib
 - 🌱 I’m currently learning about elastic and metrics.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on build and automate everything I can.
-- 📫 How to reach me ...
+- 📫 You can reach me using messages here.

 <!---
 JassReyes/JassReyes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.